539 total views, 3 views today

 Located in mountainous and peaceful Chiang Mai in Northern Thailand, Resort 12 is an LGBTQ dedicated destination rehab facility and part of The Cabin Addiction Services Group, a globally recognised addiction treatment provider with a collection of inpatient and outpatient treatment centres around the world.

 It is understood that members of the LGBTQ community are up to three times as likely as other people to suffer from addiction- and trauma-related issues.
 And while there are elements within all addiction- and trauma-related treatment that share much in the way of common ground, no matter someone’s gender, sexual preference, age or cultural background, there are also nuances within the treatment of LGBTQ specific issues that can benefit greatly from a more tailored approach, both individually and in groups.

-It is also important for some integration with the mainstream treatment, as clients learn to manage real world situations and adapt to various challenges in new ways without substances.
+It is also important for some integration with mainstream treatment, as clients learn to manage real-world situations and adapt to various challenges in new ways without substances.
 The safety of clients is paramount, both emotional and psychological safety as well as physical safety.

-Having a space from which to explore individual identity and reframe this as a recovering addict within the LGBTQ community provides unique challenges for treatment providers and clinicians.
-Understanding and identification enables this exploration to take place both within the LGBTQ unit as well as within the wider recovery community.
+Having space from which to explore individual identity and reframe this as a recovering addict within the LGBTQ community provides unique challenges for treatment providers and clinicians.
+Understanding and identification enable this exploration to take place both within the LGBTQ unit as well as within the wider recovery community.